-Canon 1D Mark II N versus Panasonic GH5s
+Canon 1D Mark II N vs Panasonic GH5s

-The Canon EOS-1D Mark II N and the Panasonic Lumix DC-GH5s are two digital cameras that were announced, respectively, in August 2005 and January 2018.
+The Canon EOS-1D Mark II N and the Panasonic Lumix DC-GH5s are two digital cameras that were officially introduced, respectively, in August 2005 and January 2018.
 The 1D Mark II N is a DSLR, while the GH5s is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-H (1D Mark II N) and a Four Thirds sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Panasonic provides 9.9 MP.
+The cameras are based on an APS-H (1D Mark II N) and a Four Thirds (GH5s) sensor.
+The Canon has a resolution of 8.2 megapixels, whereas the Panasonic provides 9.9 MP.

-An illustration of the physical size and weight of the Canon 1D Mark II N and the Panasonic GH5s is provided in the side-by-side display below.
+The physical size and weight of the Canon 1D Mark II N and the Panasonic GH5s are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D Mark II N – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5s is considerably smaller (45 percent) than the Canon 1D Mark II N. Moreover, the GH5s is substantially lighter (58 percent) than the 1D Mark II N. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.